Machapuchare: Location

 Machapuchare is at the end of a long spur ridge, coming south out of the main backbone of the Annapurna massif, which forms the eastern boundary of the Annapurna Sanctuary.
-The peak is about 25 km north of the provincial headquarter of Pokhara.
-The sanctuary is a favorite trekking destination, and the site of the base camps for the South Face of Annapurna and for numerous smaller objectives.
-The Mardi Himal trek, for instance, climbs towards a minor peak.
+The peak is about 25 km north of Pokhara, the provincial capital of the Gandaki Province.
+The sanctuary is a favorite trekking destination, and the site of the base camps for the South Face of Annapurna and many other named and unnamed peaks.

 Notable features

 Due to its southern position in the range and the particularly low terrain that lies south of the Annapurna Himalayas, which contains three of the 10 highest peaks in the world, Machapuchare commands tremendous vertical relief in a short horizontal distance.
-This, combined with its steep, pointed profile, makes it a particularly striking peak, despite a lower elevation than some of its neighbors.
+This, combined with its steep, pointed profile, makes it a particularly striking peak, despite its lower elevation than some of its neighbors.
 Its double summit resembles the tail of a fish, hence the name meaning "fish's tail" in Nepalese.
 It is also nicknamed the "Matterhorn of Nepal".

 It is a sacred peak for the Gurungs and the people of Chomrong.
 The mountain is said to be sacred as a home to the god Shiva.